-Top 5 2nd Quarter Trades of HO - GuruFocus.com
+Top 5 2nd Quarter Trades of Ho - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Global X MLP ETF has a price-earnings ratio of 11.50 and a price-book ratio of 1.53.
+In terms of valuation, HCM Defender 500 Index ETF has a price-book ratio of 4.19.

-HORIZON FINANCIAL SERVICES, LLC reduced their investment in NAS:VMBS by 34,315 shares.
-The trade had a 1.1% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $48.02.
+Howard Capital Management Inc. reduced their investment in ARCA:SSO by 36,121 shares.
+The trade had a 0.55% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $53.78.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.